f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/scale-api-security/README.md

 In this part of the guide we will use Terraform automated scripts to switch one of the sites that are on one virtual server to maintenance mode, whereas the second one will stay up and running.
 We will use LTM policy to do that.

-Note that since we already have a virtual server in TMOS, we will first need to import server configuration to Terraform, and only after that we will apply Terraform.

 ### Test Sites Availability

 First, run the following command to see the `app.domain.local` is up and running: